-Number 6 plastic is also known as polystyrene, which is a thermoplastic polymer that is commonly used in packaging materials, disposable cutlery, CD cases, and other consumer goods.
+PS plastic is also known as polystyrene, which is a thermoplastic polymer that is commonly used in packaging materials, disposable cutlery, CD cases, and other consumer goods.
 Polystyrene is lightweight, inexpensive, and easy to mold, which makes it a popular choice for manufacturers.
 However, it is not biodegradable, which means that it can persist in the environment for hundreds of years.

-The number 6 recycling symbol is an abbreviation for polystyrene and is represented by three chasing arrows with the number 6 in the center.
+Polystyrene symbol have number 6 recycling symbol is an abbreviation for polystyrene and is represented by three chasing arrows with the number 6 in the center.
 The symbol is used to identify plastic products that are made from polystyrene and to encourage recycling.